-These separate financial statements are the responsibility of Bank's management.
-Management is responsible for the preparation and fair presentation of these separate financial statements in accordance with the rules of preparation and presentation of the banks' financial statements, basis of recognition and measurement issued by Central Bank of Egypt on December 16, 2008 as amended by the regulations issued on February 26, 2019 and in light of the prevailing Egyptian laws and regulations, management responsibility includes designing, implementing and maintaining internal control relevant to the preparation and fair presentation of the separate financial statements that are free from material misstatement, whether due to fraud or error; management responsibility also includes selecting and applying appropriate accounting policies, and making accounting estimates that are reasonable in the circumstances.
+We have performed a limited review for the accompanying separate interim financial statements of Banque Du Caire (S.A.E) which comprise of the separate statement of financial position as of March 31, 2021 and the related separate statements of income, comprehensive income, cash flows and changes in shareholders' equity statement for the three-months period then ended, and a summary of significant accounting policies and other explanatory notes.
+Management is responsible for the preparation and fair presentation of these separate interim financial statements in accordance with the rules of preparation and presentation of the banks' financial statements, basis of recognition and measurement issued by Central Bank of Egypt on December 16, 2008 as amended by the regulations issued on February 26, 2019 and in light of the prevailing Egyptian laws and regulations,.
+Our responsibility is to express a conclusion on these separate interim financial statements based on our limited review.